Designing for 'First-Session Confidence' on a UK MRC-Funded Clinical Trial

 Area

-This UK MRC-funded project (MR/W029421/1) is currently undergoing a Randomised Clinical Trial (RCT)
+This UK MRC-funded project (MR/W029421/1) is currently undergoing a Randomised Clinical Trial (RCT).

 Rejoovinii is a home-based electrotherapy system for adults with chronic Knee Osteoarthritis (OA).